 Daniel is a husband, father and pastor who is always learning more about what it means to love & follow Jesus in the everyday and in-between, and seeking to help others do the same.

 Born & raised a Michigander (and, therefore, a longsuffering Lions fan), Daniel has lived on both the east and west coasts of the United States.
 Daniel is a music fanatic, indie rock in particular.
-Daniel has written for relevantmagazine.com and ChurchLeaders.com (where he’s the Features Editor) and freelances in graphic design.
+Daniel has written for Outreach magazine, The Way Bible, relevantmagazine.com, and ChurchLeaders.com (where he was formerly Features Editor) and is currently the General Editor of ChurchPlants.com.
+He also freelances in graphic design.

 You can read more about headsparks* at the bottom of this page.